 undefined local variable or method `trans’ for <UNDEFINED> … </>:REXML::Document Usage: gen_bridge_metadata [options] <headers…> Use the `-h’ flag or consult gen_bridge_metadata(1) for help.

 There is a very simple fix.
 This is caused by a typo in the source of REXML.
 It’s such a massive bug I can’t believe it made it into the release of Ruby but i did some poking around and it looks like they renamed a method and didn’t change all references to it.

-Personally I prefer patching the generator for peace of mind and have submitted the patch at http://bridgesupport.macosforge.org/trac/ticket/1, but I’ll show both fixes.
+Personally I prefer patching the generator for peace of mind and I submitted the patch upstream, but never heard back.

 - Find the line that has

 if transand change it to